BioDiesel Feedstocks – Evening Primrose & Fish Oil

 The Fish Oil that REG used simply says “Fish oil was obtained from a commercially available source in Peru.”
 The types of fish that are used to make fish oil in Peru are anchovy, herring, menhaden or sardines.

-While the fish oil in this source was likely the same that would be purchased to produce fish oil nutritional supplements or other food products there is a large potential for this product.
+This source was likely the same that would be purchased to produce fish oil nutritional supplements or other food products.
+In the production of biodiesel there is a large potential for this product.
 Many of the toxins and imperfections that need to come out for human consumption wouldn’t effect the creation of biodiesel.
 Fish oil that is produced in the process of fish processing has potential of removing waste from going to landfills.
 Several scholarly papers have been written on it.
 If you would like to know a little more this article was written on the waste from salmon processing in Canada.

 Last article for biodiesel feedstocks was Coconut Oil and Coffee Oil.